Mahdi-s/Memory-Card-Game/README.md

 Install the dependencies using npm install
 Start the server using npm start
 Deployment
 The API is deployed on Heroku and the frontend is deployed on Vercel.
-You can access the live application at [[Card Game](https://memory-card-game-beige-alpha.vercel.app/)].

 ## Contributing
 Contributions are welcome.
 Please submit a pull request or create an issue to discuss the changes you want to make.